Azure/azure-powershell/documentation/announcing-az-module.md

   ```

 ##### Interactive Usage
-You cannot load Az and AzureRM modules in the same PowerShell session, but they can be used in seperate sessions as follows
+You cannot load Az and AzureRM modules in the same PowerShell session, but they can be used in separate sessions as follows
   - In AzureRM session:  ```Import-Module AzureRM```
   - In Az session:  Begin the session with ```Enable-AzureRmAlias```, which will prevent inadvertently loading AzureRM modules.
 Alternately, you can use cmdlets with Az noun prefix, and avoid using cmdlets with Azure or AzureRm noun